About Hong Kong Thru My Eyes

 Hong Kong Thru My Eyes is 14 years of photos, organised by the places and themes I kept coming back to.
 Neighbourhoods like Mong Kok and Central.
 Themes like Nights / Neon and Transport.
 You can browse them on a map, read the stories behind them, or just scroll through the feed.

-I loved it.
+I love it.
 I lived it.
 I took pics.

 Come see.